First written: 9 Aug. 2014; last update: 14 Aug. 2017

 While we don't yet have a fully developed theory of humor, laughing may be a reaction that we have to particular kinds of unexpected juxtapositions.
 In a similar way, it's possible that our brains also have a sort of "specialness" classifier, which fires when we process certain inputs or have certain thoughts that don't seem to be fully explainable in physicalist terms.
 For some people, this classifier may lead to belief in God or spirits or magic.
 And for almost everyone (myself included) this hypothetical classifier may lead us to believe there's a "feeling of what it's like" to be conscious and that, e.g., the visual data in our brains is somehow "a unified visual scene of textures, colors, and objects" rather than activations of neural patterns corresponding to information available for us to use, combined with our flailing minds trying to make sense of that information with whatever simple metaphors they can.

 Qualia are user illusions.
 When you click a folder icon on your computer desktop, there's not actually a little folder there; your computer just tells you that there's a folder there, when in fact it represents more complex processing in your computer's hard drive.
-Likewise, when you see a visual scene, there's not actually an ontological what-it's-like-ness experience; it's just that your brain tells you it's having a qualitative experience of the visual scene, when in fact what's happening under the hood is complex brain processing.
+Likewise, when you feel pain, there's not actually an ontological what-it's-like-ness experience; it's just that your brain tells you it's having a qualitative experience of pain, when in fact what's happening under the hood is complex brain processing.
+The user illusion of folders on a computer is like our folk-psychological "phenomenal concepts", while the underlying computation and data are like our "physical concepts".
+The hard problem of consciousness results from the difficulty we have of seeing how the ontology of mental "folder icons" can match up with the ontology of mental "code and data".

 We can describe the same reality at different levels of abstraction, i.e., using different ontological frameworks.
 As an example of a different ontology, imagine a simple computational agent that moves about in a "grid world" consisting of 16 squares -- 16 possible "states" that it can be in.
 This simple agent knows nothing of the Earth, particle physics, or even humans.
 It just "knows" (in some very simplistic way) its own little world of state transitions and whatever dynamics drive its behavior.
 Likewise, we humans are acquainted with a simplified ontology of our own brains -- that we have things called "conscious experiences" and that we transition through these experiences.
 If we were cave people, we would know nothing of neurons, the cerebral cortex, or gamma oscillations (except for whatever we found in the skulls of other animals that we killed and ate).
 We would just have a simplistic, subjective model of our mental lives, which is what people refer to when they talk about knowing that they're conscious.
 This picture isn't mutually exclusive with a more detailed, physics-based portrait.